Overview

 taskDependencies

-Before version 7.3.0 this plugin had a taskDependencies
+Before version 7.3.0 this plugin had a taskDependencies DSL to help set

 up dependencies between tasks in related projects.
 This was removed because Gradle already